JacksonBurns/astartes/CONTRIBUTING.md

 If possible, we would like to also add an example Jupyter Notebook with any new interface to demonstrate to new users how it functions.
 See our other examples in the `examples` directory.

 Contact [@JacksonBurns](https://github.com/JacksonBurns) if you need assistance adding an existing workflow to `astartes`.
 If this featurization scheme requires additional dependencies to function, we may add it as an additional _extra_ package in the same way that `molecules` in installed.

+### Development Philosophy

+The developers of `astartes` prioritize (1) reproducibility, (2) flexibility, and (3) maintainability.
+ 1. All versions of `astartes` `1.x` should produce the same results across all platforms, so we have thorough unit and regression testing run on a continuous basis.
+ 2. We specify as _few dependencies as possible_ with the _loosest possible_ dependency requirements, which allows integrating `astartes` with other tools more easily.
+  - Depdencies which introduce a lot of requirements and/or specific versions of requirements are shuffled into the `extras_require` to avoid weighing down the main package.
+  - Compatibility with all versions of modern Python is achieved by avoiding specifying version numbers tightly and regression testing across all versions.
+ 3. We follow DRY (Don't Repeat Yourself) principles to avoid code duplication and decrease maintainence burden, have near-perfect test coverage, and enforce consistent formatting style in the source code.

 ## JOSS Branch